 - A one page, single paragraph abstract summarizing the entire body of work must be included. - Appropriate literature review must be included.
 This should summarize how the research fits into the broader knowledge of the topic area.
-Part of this information may, but is not required, to be presented in a separate introductory chapter. - Any data not reported within the body of the thesis must be included in appendices. - Theses with multiple chapters must provide a summary that integrates the scope of their experiments into a broader research theme. - If all of the above are included, the remainder of the thesis can be presented in publication format. - It is strongly recommended that students use reference management software such as Endnote or RefWorks to format citations and the bibliography.
+Part of this information may, but is not required, to be presented in a separate introductory chapter. - Any data not reported within the body of the thesis must be included in appendices. - Theses with multiple chapters must provide a summary that integrates the scope of their experiments into a broader research theme. - The formatting must be consistent throughout the document, meeting Graduate College format requirements.
+If the student is including previously published work, this typically requires reformatting to ensure that items such as any figure and heading numbering, page numbers, line spacing, etc. are consistent throughout the dissertation.

+It is strongly recommended that students use reference management software such as Endnote or RefWorks to format citations and the bibliography.
 While no specific citation style is required, consistent citation style is required.
 Use of reference management software ensures consistent style and reduces the chances that the thesis will be returned due to formatting issues.

-All of the following documents will be required when depositing a dissertation and many can be obtained at the NRES Student Services Center:
+All of the following documents will be required when depositing a dissertation: